whysoshant/whysoshant.github.io/index.md

   overlay_filter: 0.30
 ---

-## About
+## About Me

-Software developer in Singapore with academic interests in **AI** and **machine learning**.
+I’m a software developer based in Singapore with research interests in **artificial intelligence** and **machine learning**.
-I write to learn in public—sharing concise notes, experiments, and ideas as I go.
+I use this site to share concise notes, experiments, and reflections as I learn.

+- **Currently exploring:** supervised/unsupervised learning, evaluation, small projects.
+- **Broader interests:** system design to support ML applications.
+- **Fun fact:** passionate FC Barcelona fan.

 ---